 The programmable timer on the MC68HC05B6 consists of a 16-bit read-only free-running counter, with a fixed divide-by-four prescaler, plus the input capture/output compare circuitry.
 The timer can be used for many purposes including measuring pulse length of two input signals and generating two output signals.
 Pulse lengths for both input and output signals can vary from several microseconds to many seconds.
-In addition, it works in conjunction with the pulse width modulation (PLM) system to execute two 8-bit D/A PLM (pulse length modulation) conversions, with a choice of two repetition rates.
+In addition, it works in conjunction with the pulse length modulation (PLM) system, which can also be referred to as the pulse width modulation system, to execute two 8-bit D/A PLM (pulse length modulation) conversions, with a choice of two repetition rates.
 The timer is also capable of generating periodic interrupts or indicating passage of an arbitrary multiple of four CPU cycles.
 A block diagram is shown in Figure 5-1, and timing diagrams are shown in Figure 5-2, Figure 5-3, Figure 5-4 and Figure 5-5.